 Private housing policies and performance

-The Private Housing Enforcement Policy 2008 sets out the ways which the Private Housing Service will use its enforcement powers to:
+The Private Housing Enforcement Policy 2016 (Revised 2017) (pdf, 137KB) (opens new window) sets out how the Private Housing Service will use its enforcement powers.

 Enforcement Policy for the Housing Health and Safety Hazard Rating System